carrieje/cozy-konnector-connection/README.md

 This argument is processed by `cheerio` so it must respect its syntax.

 The form will be submit (`POST`) to its `action` parameter.
-For now `connection` assumes this parameter is always relative, and concatenates it to `baseUrl` with a `/` to constitute the final url.
+For now, `connection` assumes this parameter is always relative, and concatenates it to `baseUrl` with a `/` to constitute the final url.

 The fourth argument allows you to populate the form before sending it.
 It consists of a JS object, mapping name of inputs to its populated value.